johnsblatter/ms-nos/README.md

 - they are missing basic necessary routing mechanism (i.e. geolocation, session stickiness)
 - they are not language agnostic or very difficult to code against (i.e. Zookeper)
 - they are proprietary

+### Where do I find detailed technical documentation
+Please open the [wiki](https://github.com/workshare/ms-nos/wiki) and of course please feel free to checkout or fork the code

 ## License
 Released under the MIT License.
 See the [LICENSE](LICENSE) file for further details.